.png)

 The right tool depends on what's actually driving the switch.
 Here's how to match your situation to the best Pendo alternatives on this list.

 If you need engagement across channels, not just guidance: Appcues is the clearest fit.
-It's purpose-built for behavior-based engagement across in-app, email, mobile, and push — with branching Workflows that adapt based on user behavior.
+It's purpose-built for behavior-based engagement across channels - in-app, email, mobile, and push - with branching Workflows that adapt based on user behavior.
 This is the gap teams cite most often when they move away from Pendo.

 If your teams need to move fast without engineering: Appcues and UserGuiding both let non-technical users build in-app guides and product tours without writing code.
 The difference is depth.